 curriculum is inquiry-based, thoughtfully planned and developmentally appropriate for each child.

 The language arts curriculum is rich with activities and experiences that encourage listening, speaking, writing and reading readiness.
 Language arts may be taught as part of math, science, social studies, or any other area of the curriculum.
 Children become familiar with a variety of literature and learn to express complete thoughts and ideas in proper sequence.
-Students also learn to recognize and print most capital and lowercase letters, read many sight words and begin the process of phonetic spelling.
+Students also learn to recognize and print most capital and lowercase letters and begin the process of phonetic spelling.
 The "Handwriting Without Tears" program develops all areas of the language arts curriculum, improves fine motor skills and encourages creativity.

-The activity-based mathematics curriculum includes classifying, measuring, sorting, graphing, sequencing, patterning, simple operations and building understanding of part to whole relationships.
+The activity-based hands-on mathematics curriculum includes classifying, measuring, sorting, graphing, sequencing, patterning, number recognition and formation, and building understanding of part to whole relationships.
 Students have fun developing numeration, constancy, and grouping skills through the use of items such as unifix cubes, buttons, blocks and a variety of objects that help develop strong number sense.